KayJay7/my_diceware/README.md

 If an attacker were to replace all the strings with `"a\0\0.."` the program would always display `a a a ...` as generated password, making the cracking of the password just a matter of guessing the number of `a`s.

 To mitigate this problem, before generating the password, the program generates a salted hash of the whole dictionary and compare it to an hash that is hardcoded has an array of bytes.
-The hash is already more difficult to find compared to the strings, but to spice things up, it's also encrypted the hash with a stupid streamcipher I came up with in 3 minutes.
+The hash is already more difficult to find compared to the strings, but to spice things up, it's also encrypted with a stupid streamcipher I came up with in 3 minutes.
 Despite sounding expecially stupid, all of this actually works, try it for yourself.

-This is not 100% secure, an attacker could raplace the encrypted hash, replace it, and the program wouldn't notice.
+This is not 100% secure, an attacker could find the encrypted hash, replace it, and the program wouldn't notice.
 This, however, is definitely more difficult.
 There's probably no way to make it 100% secure.
 Even if I where to use asymmetric encryption to ecnrypt the hash, so that the attacker wouldn't be able to encrypt their hash, the attacker could just replace the public key.

 ## This is stupid, why would I care?